Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Coflatness implies flatness

 which is \eqref{eq:localizing}.

 Finally, \eqref{040525-1854} follows by the following computation:

 which concludes the proof of the lemma. \end{proof}

-The following lemma states that the rank of a matrix is a monotone function on the set of psd matrices with respect to the usual Loewner order, i.e., $A\succeq B$ if and only if $A-B\succeq 0$.
+The following lemma states that the rank of a matrix is a monotone function on the set of \CB{positive semidefinite} matrices with respect to the usual Loewner order, i.e., $A\succeq B$ if and only if $A-B\succeq 0$.

-\begin{lemma} Let $n\in \NN$ and $A,B\in \Sym_n(\RR)$ such that $A\succeq B\succeq 0$.
-Then $\cC(B)\subseteq \cC(A)$ and $\Rank A\geq \Rank B.$ \end{lemma}
+\begin{lemma} Let \CB{$p\in \NN$} and $A,B\in \CB{\Sym_p}$ such that $A\succeq B\succeq 0$.
+Then $\cC B\subseteq \cC A$ and $\Rank A\geq \Rank B.$ \end{lemma}

-\begin{proof} Since for every $X\in \Sym_n(\RR)$ it holds that $\cC(X)$ is an orthogonal complement of $\ker X$ with respect to the usual Euclidean inner product, it suffices to prove that $\ker A\subseteq \ker B$.
+\begin{proof} Since for every $X\in \CB{\Sym_p}$ it holds that $\cC X$ is an orthogonal complement of $\ker X$ with respect to the usual Euclidean inner product, it suffices to prove that $\ker A\subseteq \ker B$.
 Let us take $v\in \ker A$.
 From $0=v^TAv\geq v^TBv\geq 0$, it follows that $v^TBv=0$.
 By $0=v^TBv=v^TB^{\frac{1}{2}}B^{\frac{1}{2}} v=\|B^{\frac{1}{2}} v\|^2,$ it follows that $v\in \ker B^{\frac{1}{2}}$ and thus $v\in \ker B.$ \end{proof}

 Now we are ready to prove Proposition \ref{lem:aux-3}.

 \begin{proof}[Proof of Proposition \ref{lem:aux-3}] First we prove \eqref{lem:aux-3-pt1}.
 The rank equality \eqref{lem:aux-3-pt1-eq} will follow once we establish the following two equalities: